Adding Extra apt-get Lists¶

 When adding an apt-get

-list to your system, one nice way to save your code in your notes or to automate through scripting is not by specific system names, like Ubuntu’s xenial
+list to your system, one nice way to save your code in your notes or to automate through scripting is not by specific system names, like Ubuntu’s Xenial

 , and Debian’s Jessie